Italian Pastry Cream

 - Heavy Whipping Cream – You don’t need to use heavy cream if you don’t want to — just use regular whole milk!

-But I like using it because it makes the crema pasticcera so rich. - Egg Yolks – It’s important for these to be room temperature!
+But I like using it because it makes the pasticcera so rich. - Egg Yolks – It’s important for these to be room temperature!
 It’s less likely that the mixture will curdle.

 Stay loyal to the recipe.